angular/angular/src/lib/dialog/dialog.md

 The `aria-label`, `aria-labelledby`, and `aria-describedby` attributes can all be set to the dialog element via the `MatDialogConfig` as well.
 Each dialog should typically have a label set via `aria-label` or `aria-labelledby`.

+When a dialog is opened, it will move focus to the first focusable element that it can find.
+In order to prevent users from tabbing into elements in the background, the Material dialog uses a [focus trap](https://material.angular.io/cdk/a11y/overview#focustrap) to contain focus within itself.
+Once a dialog is closed, it will return focus to the element that was focused before the dialog was opened.

 #### Focus management
 By default, the first tabbable element within the dialog will receive focus upon open.